 The ‘Virtual AtoN Flag’ in Message 21 would be set to 1, to clearly identify this as a Virtual AIS AtoN.

-An example of where Virtual AIS AtoN could be useful is the marking of hazards to navigation on a temporary basis (see IALA Recommendation 0-133, Emergency Wreck Marking), until more permanent AtoN can be established.
+An example of where Virtual AIS AtoN could be useful is the marking of hazards to navigation on a temporary basis (see IALA Recommendation O-133, Emergency Wreck Marking), until more permanent AtoN can be established.

 4.3 MMSI numbers for AIS AtoN